specialist in digestive health since 2008

 With most food intolerances, you should be able to tolerate some amount of the food without experiencing symptoms.
 By using AIRE 1 or 2, you can test what this level is for you.
 As well as the breath test device, the FoodMarble app also allows you to track your meals, symptoms, stool, sleep and stress to give you insights that can help you manage your digestive problems over the longer-term.
 It is also possible to seek guidance from a dietitian as well, when using the Foodmarble device, for even more reliable results and help with establishing a personalized diet.

-keeping a food diary
+Keeping a food diary

 A food diary can also give you a lot of insights into the foods that may be triggering your symptoms.
 It works by keeping a diary for a few days or weeks where you record all your meals and symptoms.
 Analysing the diary might reveal patterns that may help determine your food triggers.
 For example, if after every time you eat onion and garlic you develop symptoms a few hours later, then it is possible that you have a fructan intolerance.